 Though Buick's compact Verano and full-size LaCrosse sedans usually get more attention from critics and shoppers alike, the midsize Regal is also an appealing four-door in its own right.
 It's based on the Insigna from GM's Germany-based Opel brand, and this Teutonic heritage manifests in an above-average ride/handling balance as well as a nicely-appointed interior.

 It's clear from the first glance that the latest Regal is a different sort of vehicle than the sedate Buicks of yore.
 With flowing lines and sheet metal wrapped tightly over its rigid structure, the sedan's exterior is handsome in an understated European fashion, reflecting its German roots.

 Inside, the Regal possesses a well-organized dashboard along with a generally high level of material quality, and goodies like leather upholstery, heated front seats and dual-zone automatic climate control.
 A recent refresh brought a slightly more modern look to the cabin along with a 4.2-inch info screen in the instrument cluster and simplified secondary controls - button count is down from seventeen to just seven, making for a less cluttered, more intuitive center stack.

-Another new model year update comes in the form of Buick's next-generation IntelliLink infotainment system, which integrates stereo, connectivity and navigation (when equipped) functions into an eight-inch touchscreen.
+Another recent update comes in the form of Buick's next-generation IntelliLink infotainment system, which integrates stereo, connectivity and navigation (when equipped) functions into an eight-inch touchscreen.
 The setup lets users flick, swipe and drag through icons and lists in the manner of a tablet or smartphone, and it features a voice recognition system for hands-free calls, destination entering, song selection and more.
 Its "natural language" functioning can recognize a staggering number of phrases - effectively eliminating the need for the clunky and cumbersome memorized commands.

 Intellilink also lets users access smartphone-based apps like Pandora and Stitcher radio.

 Power and Handling

 Out on the road, the Regal isn't a true sport sedan, but it offers tighter handling than one might expect in addition to a luxuriously smooth ride.
 Three different models are on offer: the Regal eAssist mild hybrid, which prioritizes fuel efficiency at the expense of acceleration; the 259-horsepower Regal Turbo; and the Regal GS, which shares the Turbo's engine but features a performance suspension along with a more aggressive look.